RoverWire/virtualhost/README.md

 to create a new virtual host with custom directory name:

     $ sudo virtualhost create anothersite.dev my_dir

+to create a new virtual host with custom directory name and IP Address:

+    $ sudo virtualhost create anothersite.dev my_dir 127.0.0.2

 to delete a virtual host